gjassoah/fd-seminar-www/content/about/index.md

 ### Group photo

-Thank you to Bernhard Keller for providing the following group photo, taken after his talk on 03.09.2020 to commemorate the resumption of the FD Seminar after the summer break.
+We thank Bernhard Keller for providing the following group photo, taken after his talk on 03.09.2020 to commemorate the resumption of the FD Seminar after the summer break.

 [![03.09.2020](/img/group-photo-03.09.2020.jpg)](/img/group-photo-03.09.2020.jpg)